The 49 Best Home Business Ideas for 2024

 Each state has its own regulations about what age and how many kids you can watch at one time before becoming a daycare, so check out your state’s rules before you start.
 Learning a few basics — like CPR and first aid — can also help you demand a higher rate.

-How much you can make varies based on how many kids and your location, among other factors.
-The Care.com calculator suggests the rate for babysitting one child in New York City is $17 per hour.
+How much you can make varies based on how many kids you watch and your location, among other factors.
+The Care.com calculator suggests the rate for babysitting in New York City is $19.25 per hour.